migueldoctor/ReactJS-Raw-sample-with-JSX-without-Flux-or-ES6/README.md

       };
   ```

   2. Set attribute onSubmit on the form element.
-This attribute must recaive as prop a method that will be defined in the father component and will be executed when the user submit the form
+This attribute must receive as prop a method that will be defined in the father component and will be executed when the user submit the form

   ```javascript
 /***************************